 Attention deficit hyperactivity disorder (ADHD) is a condition that causes inattentiveness, impulsivity, and hyperactivity— and can significantly impact academic success.
-The symptoms differ from person to person.
 Both children and adults can have ADHD, but the symptoms always begin in childhood.

 How many children are diagnosed with ADHD?